Rangasthalam: Theatrical

 In December 2017, the makers announced that Rangasthalam would release globally on 30 March 2018.
 The global theatrical rights were sold for ₹80 crore, and the film was scheduled to release in 1200 screens.
 Rangasthalam was released across 600 screens in Andhra Pradesh and Telangana, 200 screens in the rest of India, and 350 screens in the overseas markets.
 In April 2018, the makers announced that the film would be dubbed into Tamil, Malayalam, Bhojpuri and Hindi languages with the same name.
 In March 2019, a Kannada-dubbed version of the film titled Rangasthala was announced, making Rangasthalam the second Telugu film after Mayabazar (1957) to have a dubbed release in Karnataka.
 It was released in 150 screens on 12 July 2019.
 The film's Tamil dubbed version was later released on 30 April 2021.
-The film's Hindi dubbed version is expected to release in theatres by Goldmines Telefilms along with AA Films in February 2022.
+The film's Hindi dubbed version was skipped theatrical release and directly premiered on television in 2025.

 Home media

 Star Maa purchased the satellite rights.
 The film registered a TRP rating of 19.5 on its television premiere.
-Amazon Prime Video acquired the film's digital rights, made it available online on 12 May 2018, much before the 50th day of theatrical release.
+Amazon Prime Video acquired the film's digital rights, and made it available online on 12 May 2018.Its Hindi dubbed version was premiered on Goldmines TV channel on 24 August 2025.